Personal Tax Planning

-We provide first class administration support leaving you to run your business and enjoy your daily routines with full peace of mind your assets are protected within a trust environment.
+We provide first class administration support, leaving you to run your business and enjoy your daily routines with the full peace of mind that comes from knowing that your assets are protected within a trust environment.

 No matter how rich or poor we are, each and every one of us owns assets.

-Assets are things we have worked hard to accumulate and are of value.
-These include property, shares, bank accounts, and other investments.
-Every day we put our assets at risk as we interact with others; from being involved in damaging lawsuits, facing creditors, bankruptcy, divorce and even taxation.
+Assets are items of value, and in many cases we acquire them through our hard work.
+Assets often include property, shares, bank accounts, and other investments.
+Every day we put our assets at risk as we interact with others; this includes being involved in damaging lawsuits, facing creditors and bankruptcy, divorce and even taxation.
 Liabilities may arise and legal action could take our assets away.

 There are many strategies we can utilise to protect a person’s assets, some simple and others much more complex.
 The level of complexity will depend on the value of the assets that require protection.

-Perhaps the most simple example of asset protection is transferring the funds from an indebted man’s bank account into his daughter’s account, thereby putting the contents out of reach of creditors as he no longer owns the cash.
+Perhaps the simplest example of asset protection is the transferring of funds from an indebted man’s bank account into his daughter’s account, thereby putting the contents out of reach of creditors as he no longer owns the cash.
 Instead, his daughter holds it on trust for her father.

 Asset protection strategies are often more complex and involve the process by which a person takes steps to avoid the risk of their assets from being seized by creditors.
 Most people are aware that there are two common forms of asset protection; domestic and offshore.
 Setting up a limited company is the most common example of domestic asset protection.
 This is because the company is recognised as a separate legal entity, making the corporate asset of the individual distinct and separate from his personal assets.
 In the event of being sued, lawyers will be unable to find the assets if they are not held in your name.

 Offshore asset protection is simply putting one’s money outside the country where the judgments of the country of domicile are not recognised by offshore courts.
 Creating an offshore trust establishes a mechanism to hold your assets, but allows you to maintain control over them.
-This makes your business affairs confidential, private and anonymous.
-This means creditors are unable to locate your offshore assets.
+This renders your business affairs confidential, private and anonymous.
+This in turn means that creditors are unable to locate your offshore assets.

 A ‘Swiss bank account’ is an offshore alternative of storing money as well as tangible assets such as diamonds, gold and more.
-Offshore bank accounts are often utilised because asset searchers and lawyers can’t trace them.
+Offshore bank accounts are often utilised because asset searchers and lawyers cannot trace them.
 However, there are risks as governments can make agreements that allow details of account holders to be disclosed.
-Also, it has been known for ex-bank employees to make public details of account holders lifting the veil of privacy.
+Also, it has been known for ex-bank employees to make public details of account holders, thereby lifting the veil of privacy.